Hughie Gallacher: Later career

 Gallacher was transferred to Derby County in November 1934 for £2,750.
 He was taken under the wing of fellow Scotsmen Dally Duncan and an old Newcastle United friend, Jimmy Boyd, and was said to have been as good as gold during his Baseball Ground days.
 His 38 goals in 51 league games helped Derby finish second in the league to Sunderland in 1935–36, a finish the club have surpassed only twice (both times in the 1970s under the influence of Brian Clough and Dave Mackay).
 Gallacher hit 40 goals in his 55 games for Derby.

-Later in 1941, when the club were investigated by the F.A. over suspected financial irregularities, one of the accusations being that manager George Jobey had paid Gallacher illegal signing on fees.
-The player refused to admit it, but Jobey, manager of the Rams since 1925, received a stunning ten-year suspension for his part in the scandal.
+Later in 1941, when the club were investigated by the F.A. over suspected financial irregularities, one of the accusations was that manager George Jobey had paid Gallacher illegal signing-on fees.
+The player refused to admit it, but Jobey, manager of the Rams since 1925, received a ten-year suspension for his part in the scandal.

 The following season, 1936, he moved to Notts County for £2,000.
 His impressive 32 goals in 45 games helped County to a second-place finish in England's third division.
 In January 1938 he moved to Grimsby Town for £1,000, hitting three goals in his 12 games.

 Later in 1938, Gateshead, a modest team languishing in the bottom division, paid £500 for him.
 "It's grand to be back on Tyneside," said an emotional Gallacher, when he climbed off the train.
 "My heart has been here ever since I left United eight years ago.
 I intend to spend the rest of my life with my adopted folk in Gateshead."
 Crowds at the Gateshead ground soared to 20,000 a week.
-He hit 18 league goals for the club before retiring from football with the outbreak of World War II.
+He hit 18 league goals for the club, which included a five-goal haul against Rotherham United.
+Whilst at Gateshead, he recorded double figures for English league goals for the 14th successive season.
+He retired from football with the outbreak of World War II.